pachterlab/gget/README.md

 ```python
 gget.blast("fasta.fa")
 ```
-&rarr; Returns BLAST results in a data frame format.
+&rarr; Returns the BLAST results of the first sequence contained in the fasta.fa file.

 #### [More examples](https://github.com/pachterlab/gget_examples)
 ___

 ## gget blat
 Find the genomic location of a nucleotide or amino acid sequence using [BLAT](https://genome.ucsc.edu/cgi-bin/hgBlat).
 Return format: data frame.

 **Required arguments**